HRC62: Civil society presents key takeaways from the session

 © ISHR

-Priorities for the new Special Rapporteur on Adequate Housing
+Priorities for the new Special Rapporteur on adequate housing

 Indigenous defenders also participated in a meeting with the newly appointed United Nations Special Rapporteur on adequate housing.
 This was an opportunity not only to discuss the priorities of the mandate for the following years, but also to share testimonies of the human rights situation in their countries – including as Indigenous defenders – as well as the persecution, harassment and intimidation they face.

-Indigenous women in Guatemala face persistent and structural State discrimination and are frequently deprived from property and land titles by existing legislation coupled with patriarchal and colonial legacies.
-Furthermore, communities continue to suffer forced evictions associated with the construction and operation of extractive industries, hydroelectric plants, and other development projects.
+In Guatemala, Indigenous women face persistent and structural State discrimination and are frequently deprived of property and land titles by existing legislation coupled with patriarchal and colonial legacies, while communities continue to suffer forced evictions associated with the construction and operation of extractive industries, hydroelectric plants, and other development projects.
 In some instances, urban expansion has led to the appropriation of water sources protected by Indigenous communities to supply urban centres, resulting in acute water shortages and pollution for these Indigenous populations.
-From this perspective, guaranteeing the right to adequate housing necessitates an intersectional approach that addresses the multiple forms of racism and discrimination faced by Indigenous women.
-Finally, there is a call upon the new Special Rapporteur to follow up on the implementation of the recommendations made by the former mandate holder during his official visit in 2025.

 © ISHR